 Solution 2.
 Keep Free Space

 Many Apps require free RAM and memory for their normal functioning, and WhatsApp is one such.
-So, make sure no other ‘heavy’ App is running in the background along with WhatsApp.
+So, ensure no other ‘heavy’ App is running in the background along with WhatsApp.
 Keep a good amount of free space in the device.

 9. Reinstall YouTube App